Key Takeaways

 The importance of the mulberry in silkworm breeding

-How to cultivate a mulberry tree for silkworm breeding?
+How to cultivate a mulberry tree for silkworm breeding ?

 The cultivation of mulberry requires rich soil and well drained, mild temperatures and sunny exposure.
 Pruning and staking are important to promote rapid growth and optimal production of tender leaves that silkworms love.

-Silk in France: history and current events
+Silk in France: history and current affairs

 Silk production in France: past and present